raul23/organize-ebooks/README.rst

-    I tried everything that was suggested on various forums: checking that I named my image and repo correctly, making sure I was logged in before pushing, making sure that I was not pushing to a private repo, making sure that my Docker client was running, and so on.
+    I tried everything that was suggested on various forums: checking that I named my image and repo correctly, making sure I was logged in before pushing, making sure that I was not pushing to a private repo or to docker.io/library/, making sure that my Docker client was running, and so on.

     I was finally able to push the Docker image to hub.docker.com by installing Ubuntu 22.04 in a virtual machine since I was finally convinced that my very old macOS wasn't compatible with Docker anymore.
 Also my Docker version was way too old